 The story begins in deep space.
 Ben Foster (from 3:10 to Yuma) wakes up in his cryogenic tube after a long sleep, so he’s left with temporary amnesia and no memory of his name nor the mission of his ship, the Elysium, a massive transport carrying thousands of earthlings, all of them frozen for their journey, or missing.
 The ship’s many hallways are empty.
 He is alone.
 Dennis Quaid wakes up with amnesia too.
 He’s the commanding officer, one in a series of shift supervisors that was to watch over the craft until they reach… where?
 They can’t remember.
 He’s in the fifth rotation of administrative officers, but there’s no sign of his predecessors.
 They’re only certain that the ship’s reactor is failing and they need to reboot it.

 Quaid’s character, Payton, stays behind at a control station, monitoring Foster’s character, Bower, as he voyages into the unknown, during which he recalls memories about his wife and wonders where she is on the Elysium, if anywhere.
 But Bower discovers that he and Payton aren’t the only ones awake.
 Monsters of some kind scurry about the ship, screeching and setting traps for human prey.
 Other humans hide from the monsters where they can, doing what they must to survive.
-There’s an interesting scene involving one passenger, the ship’s cook no less, who holes-up in a safe room and cannibalizes anyone who comes along to keep alive.
+There’s an interesting scene involving one passenger, the ship’s cook no less, who holes up in a safe room and cannibalizes anyone who comes along to stay alive.
 Bower teams up with the cannibal (Eddie Rouse), and a couple of other survivors (Antje Traue and Cung Le), to fight the monsters and reach the reactor, because if it shuts down everyone dies.
 Meanwhile, Payton never leaves his control room, but he’s not alone either.
 A mysterious crewmember, Gallo (Cam Gigandet), stricken with a nasty case of paranoia, surfaces and confesses his secrets, which leads to one of those twists mentioned earlier.